dewski/json_builder/README.md

 }
 ```

-If you'd like to just generate an array, you can do the following:
+If you'd like to just generate an array:

 ```ruby
 array ["Garrett Bjerkhoel", "John Doe"] do |name|